Risk assessment and capacity to bear risk

 Fresenius uses standardized processes to assess risks.
 These include both quantitative and qualitative valuation methods.
 The assessment of a risk takes into account its likelihood of occurrence, its potential impact on our business, financial position, and operational result, and the time horizon.
-Fresenius assesses the potential impact on the results of operations on the basis of the key figure EBIT-at-risk.
+Fresenius assesses the potential impact on the results of operations on the basis of the key figure EBITEBIT (Earnings before Interest and Taxes)EBIT does include depreciation and write-ups on property, plant and equipment.
+EBIT is calculated by subtracting costs of revenue, selling, general and administrative expenses, and research and development expenses from revenue.-at-risk.
 The risks are presented taking into account already initiated and implemented countermeasures (net assessment of risks).
 Risks are evaluated for a period of 12 months in order to assess the impact of the risk situation on the one-year forecast for the Fresenius Group.
-In addition, potential risks with an impact on the medium-term plan are analyzed and estimated.
+In addition, potential risks with an impact on the long-term company goals are analyzed and estimated.

 Fresenius categorizes the likelihood of occurrence of a risk as follows:

 |Likely||≥ 50 to < 90%|